HeshamHamshary/FlightHub-Assignment/README.md

 - **Backend API**: http://127.0.0.1:8000 (or 8001 if 8000 is busy)

 > **Note**: The start scripts automatically detect available ports and display the correct URLs when servers start.

+## Documentation

+For detailed technical information, API endpoints, and architecture details, see [DOCUMENTATION.md](./DOCUMENTATION.md).